 Once you’ve brushed on the wash, wipe it off with a shop towel or old rag.
 This is a messy process so it’s a good idea to wear gloves, otherwise, your hands will turn pitch black!
 Work in small areas so the wash doesn’t have a chance to dry.
 If your first coat isn’t dark enough, add another.
 Below, you can see the first coat is applied and wiped away on the tabletop.
 This table took 3 coats before I was happy with the finish.

 STEP 5:: SAND AND DISTRESS (OPTIONAL)

 Because I wanted a more rustic look, I sanded the edges and the top to add some lighter and darker areas.
 This step is optional depending on the look you want.

 The final step is to protect your work with a top coat of your choice.
 I used Annie Sloan’s Clear Wax, but any furniture wax, poly, tung oil, hemp oil or whatever topcoat you like will work nicely.

 The wash turned this table a nice espresso and the sanding created tonal variance which adds a lot of interest.
 It’s similar to the Brown Acacia Restoration Hardware finish, but has a modern farmhouse feel because of its irregularities.
 I’m really happy all the cherry finish is gone!

 So, if you’re not into using stain or you can’t stand the smell, but you still love the look of stained wood furniture, a simple black wash is a great alternative. 🙂

 Let me know what you think of this finish.
-And what are you up to this long weekend?
-I’m going to be busy celebrating Easter, spring cleaning, changing the trim/baseboards in my living room, picking up some more furniture – and the list goes on.
+And what are you up to this week?
+I’m going to be busy cleaning, changing the trim/baseboards in my living room, picking up some more furniture – and the list goes on.
 My to-do lists are always overly optimistic – but that’s okay – it’s ALL fun stuff!